Ahhh Shadow Work, it’s perhaps not the most popular process of individuation that we can discuss but it is arguably one of the most profound.

 ● Sometimes the good in us that we’ve learned to suppress.

-● Our feminine or masculine side (regardless of gender).
+● Our anima and animus (feminine or masculine energies, regardless of gender).

 ● Unconscious desires or thought patterns